marwhals/kafka-reference/kafka-beginners/kafkaBasicsNotes.md

 - **Data is read in order from low to high offset *within each partition* **

 ### Consumer Deserializer
-- Deserilaise indicated how to transform into objects / data
+- Deserializer indicates how to transform into objects / data
 - They are used on the value and the key of the message
-- Common deserialisers
+- Common deserializers
   - String (incl.
 JSON)
   - String (Int, Float)
   - String (Avro)